ctrl-enter-cse/Important/README.md

 Use Git Command Line: If you're trying to clone the repository or perform Git operations, try using the Git command line instead of a GUI tool.
 Open a terminal or command prompt and use the git clone command with the repository URL.

 git clone https://github.com/ctrl-enter-cse/Banking-App.git

+This command allows Git to merge the unrelated histories and pull the changes from the main branch of the remote repository into your local branch.

+Once you've resolved any conflicts and completed the merge, you should be able to push your changes to the remote repository without encountering the "unrelated histories" error.
+Use the git push command as usual to push your changes.